-A man of many contradictions - shot to sudden stardom by his first major film role, he struggled to achieve such greatness again.
+A man of many contradictions – Peter O’Toole shot to stardom by his first major film role, he struggled to achieve such greatness again.
 Star of the Royal Shakespeare Company in Stratford in his youth, he later went on to create what has been called the worst production of Macbeth ever seen on the professional stage.

 Trained at the Royal Academy of Dramatic Art, in what turned out to be a talent-rich year that included Frank Finlay, Roy Kinnear, Alan Bates and Richard Harris, O’Toole walked straight out of drama school into the repertory company at Bristol Old Vic.
 Although the company had no places for young actors at that time, they were so impressed by his audition that space was made.

 RADA had ingrained in O’Toole the belief that “there are no small parts, just small actors” and he worked to create complete and memorable characters every time he walked onto the stage, whether it was as the Georgian peasant with one line in Uncle Vanya or as Jimmy Porter, the angry young man with plenty to say in Look Back in Anger.

 His hard work paid off and in 1958 at the age of only 24 he was given the opportunity by Bristol Old Vic to star in Hamlet.
 His appearance the following year in The Long, The Short and The Tall at the Royal Court in London brought him even more into the public eye and won him the London Critic’s Award for Best Actor.
 From there came the inevitable step to the Royal Shakespeare Company at Stratford, which was a dream come true for the Shakespeare-fanatic O’Toole.
 His performance as Shylock in The Merchant of Venice prompted the Daily Express critic to ask, “is this the next Olivier?”